December 15, 2025

 Stepping into Medicare can feel like learning a new language.
 Deadlines, parts, and plan choices all arrive at the same time, and it is easy to wonder where to start.
 The good news is that the process is more straightforward once you understand the timeline and what each part of Medicare actually covers.
 This guide walks through the essentials so readers can approach enrollment with confidence.

-When You Can Enroll
+When You Can Enroll in Medicare

 Your first chance to sign up is called the Initial Enrollment Period.
 It starts three months before the month you turn 65, includes your birthday month, and continues for three months after.
 Enrolling early helps you avoid gaps in coverage and cuts down on surprises.